 Braverman Reproductive Immunology with a history of

-multiple failed IVF cycles or
+multiple failed IVF

 recurrent pregnancy losses and what many of these patients have in common are extremely low AMH levels

 average number of failed IVF

 cycles prior to our care, in our low AMH patients is

 Once they have failed this number of cycles at the initial IVF centers,